Build A Website

 • Free

-• Easily integrated onto any website or domain
+• Quickly integrates onto any website or domain

-• No option to automate language to automatically change based on a user's location
+• Language does not automatically change based on a user's location

 3.